-The employee may choose to convert the unused allotment of personal leave each June to one (1) additional day of personal leave for each two (2) unused days, with the maximum converted accumulation not to exceed three (3) days.
+If an employee is absent fewer than the total number of days of personal leave allowed during the year, the unused allowance will be converted to sick leave.
+Alternatively, each June, the employee may choose to convert the unused allotment of personal leave to additional personal leave at the rate of one (1) additional day of personal leave for each two (2) unused personal days.
+The maximum converted accumulation will not exceed three (3) days.
+The employee must submit a request in writing by no later than June 15 via the Personal Leave Conversion Request Form.
 At no time will an employee's personal leave exceed six (6) days, including converted days.
-The employee must make the request for conversion in writing via the Personal Leave Conversion Request by no later than June 15.
 The form can be found on the NPS Human Resources website at www.npsk12.com/hr.